Updated 31 Jul 2021 because all the links were broken (thanks, NTU!).

 - Plan ahead.
 While I did not rush to finish my work, I missed the deadline to submit it to an international body (Global Undergraduate Awards Programme).
-While I don’t think I would have won anyway, I feel bad that I didn’t manage to enter at all.
+While I wouldn’t have won anyway, I feel bad that I didn’t manage to enter at all.
 If I had completed it just slightly earlier, I might have made it.
 So don’t estimate to complete your work on time, but complete it earlier.
 There are a lot of stages to research, as I listed through this post, so having a sense of the big picture really helps.
 I thought once I had gotten past the literature review phase everything would go easy but no-o-o.
 There is still data collection, and data analysis, and report writing, all of which were challenging in their own right.

 - Every professor has their own style and quirks.
 If you do not know what they’re like beforehand, you can only pray and roll with it.
 Being adaptable goes a long way here.
 Asking your seniors about your professors’ personalities as a precautionary measure is also wise.
-I am lucky that I met one who was willing to make time to see me regularly, but this is not universally applicable.
+I am lucky that I met a nurturing one who was willing to make time to see me regularly, but this is not universally applicable.

 I mean, since I’ve written so much, I should share about my URECA project too.
 Let me pluck it out of the dust.
 Okay.
 I just tried to break down my thesis and hypotheses, but I gave up.
 So I will just put the entire paper up for view here.
 Like I said, it’s not an excellent paper by any means, but I’m nevertheless happy that it’s here.
 It’s tangible proof that I tried.
 And I will remember the memories that came with it.
 I also want to thank my loved ones, in particular V, L, and J, for being there for me.